A Complete Guide to Web Analytics Reports (+ Free Template)

 referral traffic to your landing pages, etc.

-However, unlike a report, a web analytics dashboard is usually brief and showcases the current or recent web analytics metrics data that come from monitoring website performance.
+However, unlike a report, a web analytics dashboard is usually brief and shows the current or recent web analytics metrics data that come from monitoring website performance.

 What is a web analytics report?

-A web analytics report is a document that provides insights into the data collected from a website.
-It involves the collection, measuring, and analysis of overall website performance.
-It usually includes both current and historical data, collects raw data, and displays it in a digestible format.
+A web analytics report is a static document that gives you insights into website data.
+It usually includes both current and historical data displayed in a digestible format.
 Reports typically contain comments and explanations of different trends and recommendations for the next steps.

 You create a web analytics report to: